 We host baptism celebrations throughout the year at the Junction Church.
 Last year, dozens of people were baptised at these events.
-Our friends at Loughborough Baptist Church have very kindly invited us to use their building for our baptism services.
+Our friends at Leicester Baptist Church have very kindly invited us to use their building for our baptism services.
 These tend to happen on a mid-week (usually a Thursday).
 This is a very simple event which includes some upbeat worship songs, a short 10 minute message, stories from those who are being baptised and then the actual baptisms.

 Before each person is baptised, I (or a member of the team) will say these words: ‘According to the confession our your faith, we now baptise you in the name of the Father, the Son and the Holy Spirit’.
 After this, the baptism takes place.
 It only lasts a couple of seconds but it is always accompanied by lot of cheers afterwards as people celebrate this important step of faith.